 That kind of if-it’s-meant-to-be-it’s-up-to-me attitude that prompted Reddy to write this feminist anthem is the same as those that led many famous women in American history to leave their mark.
 Throughout U.S. history, there has been no shortage of women who have influenced the nation, even if their efforts weren’t properly recognized until after their death.

-From breaking glass ceilings to pioneering the way for others, these 17 women are a part of a number too big to ignore.
+From breaking glass ceilings to pioneering the way for others, these 17 women are too big to ignore.

 Harriet Beecher Stowe

 An abolitionist and writer, Harriet Beecher Stowe is perhaps best known for her book Uncle Tom’s Cabin, depicting the impact of slavery on families and children.

 The first woman to fly solo across the Atlantic Ocean, Amelia Earhart received the U.S. Distinguished Flying Cross for her accomplishments before disappearing during a 1937 flight around the world.

 After escaping slavery, Harriet Tubman turned her efforts into helping others break away.
 Tubman led hundreds of enslaved people through the Underground Railroad—a network of secret safe houses—to freedom in the north.

 After serving as a nurse with the Union Army during the Civil War, Clara Barton went on to found the American Red Cross.
 Today, the American Red Cross provides disaster relief, disaster preparedness education, and emergency assistance throughout the U.S.